NRCS Watershed Programs provide technical and financial assistance to address flood control, erosion, water quality, and infrastructure needs.

 These rehabilitation efforts, authorized by Public Law 83-566 and 78-534, address critical public health and safety concerns should a dam failure occur.

-Visit the national program page for more information or contact the NRCS Utah Water Resources Team directly.
+Visit the national program page for more information.

 Explore an interactive map to find current project information.